 - Lighting offers continue to evolve due to new state and federal policies.
 In 2023, the Oregon Legislature passed HB 2531, a bill phasing out certain compact fluorescents starting January 2024 and linear fluorescent lights by January 2025.
 HB 2531 changes the market baseline of lighting technology and triggers the sunset of some lighting incentives on June 30, 2025.
 With LEDs being the new market standard, fewer products will go above and beyond the market baseline for savings, meaning there will be fewer opportunities for Energy Trust to offer standard equipment incentives.
-Staff are currently seeking an exception from the OPUC to allow the program additional time to support Small Business Direct Install incentives through 2026. - Customer response to HB2531 has significantly exceeded program expectations and allocated budget. - Due to high market demand, the program paused acceptance of incentive applications for the downstream lighting track in August 2024.
+Staff are currently seeking an exception from the OPUC to allow the program additional time to support Small Business Direct Install incentives through 2026. - Customer response to HB2531 has significantly exceeded program expectations and allocated budget in 2024.
+We expect budget constraints to continue in 2025. - Due to high market demand, the program paused acceptance of incentive applications for the downstream lighting track in August 2024.
 Incentive changes and program adjustments were also made to the midstream offer, and pipeline management strategies were implemented for the direct install offer.
+The program anticipates high demand once downstream re-opens in 2025 due to pent up demand from the pause in 2024 and the remaining months of the HB2531 compliance period.